telerik/maui-docs/controls/richtexteditor/working-with-images/insert-images.md

 # Toolbar Items for Working With Images

-In this article we will review the built-in toolbar items for insert and edit images.
+This article describes the built-in toolbar items for insert and edit images.

 ## Insert Images

 Use the following toolbar items for adding/instering an image in the editor.

-* `RichTextEditorAddImageToolbarItem`&mdash;Allows you to add an image - the RichTextEditor `PickImage` event is fired, so you can handle the logic for selecting an image.
+* `RichTextEditorAddImageToolbarItem`&mdash;Allows you to add an image; the RichTextEditor `PickImage` event is fired, so you can handle the logic for selecting an image.
 The toolbar is enabled if no image is selected.
 * `RichTextEditorAddOrEditImageToolbarItem`&mdash;Adds or edits images depending whether image is selected.
 If image is selected, the editor opens a dialog to edit the image.
 If image is not selected the `PickImage` event fires.
 * `RichTextEditorImageNavigationToolbarItem`&mdash;Adds images or navigates to additional toolbar items depending whether image is selected.
 If image is selected, the editor navigates to image operation toolbar items.
 If image is not selected the `PickImage` event fires.

-## AdditionalToolbar items for image operations
+## Additional Toolbar Items for Image Operations

 The `RichTextEditorImageNavigationToolbarItem` has the following items: